Sandman29/P3/readme.md

 ## Description

 P3 is an exercise in Dynamic Web Development using Laravel.
-This application is a Developer's Best Friend random user generator and lorem ipsum generator.
+This application is a Developer's Best Friend fake user generator and lorem ipsum generator.

 ## Demo